Dan-Eli/geo_sim_processing_a/README.md

-# GeoSim
+# geo_sim_processing

-GeoSim is a QGIS plugin that aims to simplify/generalize line and polygon features.
-It is composed of 3 tools: [Reduce Vend](#Reduce-Bend), [Chordal Axis](#Chordal-Axis) and [TopoSim](#TopoSim)
+geo_sim_processing is a QGIS plugin that aims to simplify/generalize line and polygon features.
+It is composed of 3 tools: [Reduce Bend](#Reduce-Bend), [Chordal Axis](#Chordal-Axis) and [Simplifier](#Simplifier)

 ## Requirements
 - [QGIS](www.qgis.org) >3.14

-## Installation as a plugin
+## QGIS plugin installation
-...
+From the GitHub repo download the zip file of the latest tag (or the tag you whish to install) and unzip the content in the QGIS plugin directory _geo_sim_processing_ and reload the plugin geo_sim_processing.
+If the _Plugin Reloader_ is not present load it from the menu Pulgins > Manage and Install Plugins

+Plugin directory in Linux: /home/_usename_/.local/share/QGIS/QGIS3/profiles/default/plugins/geo_sim_processing

+Plugin directory in Windows: C:\Users\_usename_\AppData\Roaming\QGIS\QGIS3\profiles\default\plugins\geo_sim_processing

+Note: Other locations are possible but these are the default one

 # Reduce Bend

 Reduce Bend is a geospatial simplification and generalization tool for lines and polygons.
 Reduce Bend is an implementation and an improvement of the algorithm described in the paper "Line Generalization Based on Analysis of Shape Characteristics, Zeshen Wang and Jean-Claude Müller, 1998" often known as "Bend Simplify" or "Wang Algorithm".
 The particularity of this algorithm is that for each line it analyzes its bends (curves) and decides which one to simplify, trying to emulate what a cartographer would do manually to simplify or generalize a line.
 Reduce Bend will accept lines and polygons as input.
-Reduce Bend is implemented as a processing script available in QGIS Processing Toolbox.

 ## Usage

+Reduce Bend is a processing script dicoverable in the QGIS Processing Tool Box under Geo Simplification

-Input vector layer:   Input vector feature to simplify (LineString or Polygon)
+**Input vector layer**:   Input vector feature to simplify (LineString or Polygon)

-Diameter tolerance:   Diameter of the minimum adjusted area bend to simplify (to remove) in ground units
+**Diameter tolerance**:   Diameter of the minimum adjusted area bend to simplify (to remove) in ground units

-Verbose:              Flag for extra information
+**Verbose**:              Flag for extra information

-Exclude polygon:      Exclude (delete) polygons exteriors below the minimum adjusted area (delete also any interior holes if present)
+**Exclude polygon**:      Exclude (delete) polygons exteriors below the minimum adjusted area (delete also any interior holes if present)

-Exclude hole:         Exclude (delete) polygon rings (interior holes) below the minimum adjusted area
+**Exclude hole**:         Exclude (delete) polygon rings (interior holes) below the minimum adjusted area

-Output vector layer:  Output vector feature simplified
+**Output vector layer**:  Output vector feature simplified

 ## Line Simplification versus Line Generalization